michaelbrewer/michaelbrewer.github.io/_posts/2021-03-07-getting-started.md

 # Building AWS Lambdas in Python

-Covers how to use [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/) to enrich your existing or new lambda
+Covers how to use [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/) to enrich your existing or new AWS Lambda functions.

 ## Basic Payment lambda